Cruz Velacuy – A Guide to Cusco’s Festival of the Cross

 What is the Cruz Velacuy Festival?

 Something I learned very quickly after moving to Cusco is that Peru is a land of festivals, and is eternally filled with celebración.
 It seems like every saint, season, and sacrament has its own special day.
 I can’t recall a week passing without a parade or fiesta taking over the city.
 It’s a huge part of the travel scene out here!
-(Check out the full details of Cusco’s festival calendar.)
+(Check out more information in our guides on Festivals in Peru and Festivals in Cusco.)

 On el tercer día de Mayo (May 3rd), the Fiesta Cruz Velacuy is held in Cusco and the surrounding villages, with similar events being celebrated throughout Peru and South America.
 The Vigil of the Cross is said to date back to the Roman Emperor Constantine, who won a difficult battle after seeing a cross emblazoned in the sky.